A Glossary of Heart Failure Terms

 Enhanced External Counterpulsation (EECP): A treatment for those with symptomatic coronary artery disease (also called refractory angina), not eligible for standard treatments of revascularization (such as bypass surgery.)
 During EECP, cuffs wrapped around the calves, thighs, and buttocks are inflated and deflated, gently but firmly compressing the blood vessels in the lower limbs, increasing blood flow to the heart.
 EECP may stimulate the openings or formation of collateral vessels to create a "natural bypass" around narrowed or blocked arteries.

 Event Monitor (Loop recorder): A small recorder (monitor) that monitors your heartbeat and is used to record potential abnormalities.
-It is attached to electrodes on your chest and is worn continuously for a period of time.
+It is attached to electrodes on your chest and is worn continuously for a period of time, or it can be implanted just under the skin.
 If symptoms, such as palpitations, are felt, an event button can be depressed and the heart's rhythm is recorded and saved in the recorder.
 The rhythm can be saved and transmitted over the phone line.
+Recordings can also be taken automatically without the oatient knowing.